FRANK-RAN/Quantum-Measurement-Software/README.md

 - **`DSPEquation_Simple_CPU.c`**: This file defines the data processing logic in a single-threaded, CPU-based way.
 It serves as a verification tool to ensure the correctness of the CUDA processing logic.

-### 3. Other Projects [MotorMove]

-The codebase solution also supports integrating additional components, such as APIs for controlling experimental instruments.
-For example, the **MotorMove** project includes `MotorControl.cs`, which manages the motor controller.

-This project is standalone with its own environment setup, allowing seamless integration.
-By using Visual Studio’s **project reference** feature, we can directly access classes and functions defined in this project from other parts of the solution.
-This approach eliminates the need to modify the environment of any project that references it.
-Details on how project references work will be covered in the **Project and Process Connections** section.